bbbradsmith/hatariB/README.md

 If unsuccessful because the system is out of memory (may look like a ["fatal error" of GCC](https://github.com/bbbradsmith/hatariB/issues/11)), try setting the MULTITHREAD variable to empty:
 * `make full MULTITHREAD=`

+By default all warnings are enabled and treated as werrors.
+If unsuccessful because of spurious warnings, try setting the WERROR variable to empty:
+* `make full WERROR=`

 See [DEVELOP.md](DEVELOP.md) for more details.

 ## Notes